I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 When we talk about motorcycle touring & hydration, it’s easy to focus only on the effects of putting water into our system.

 At all costs, avoid leathers.
-Leathers will, to some degree, create their own little microclimate which will rob your body of the water it needs.
+Leathers will, to some degree, create their own little microclimate that will rob your body of the water it needs.

 Motorcycle Touring & Hydration: To Conclude